TWUOnline/multi-access/pages/04.resources/default.md

 One final important question...is it accessible?

-Many online resources come in accessible versions with key features, such as:
-- available in a variety of formats (html, epub, pdf, etc.)
-- can be read aloud by text-to-speech software for those with visual difficulties
-- has alternative text available for all charts, graphs & images
-- integrating tools such as BeeLine Reader to help with screen fatigue.

 See the following checklist from [Accessibility Toolkit](https://opentextbc.ca/accessibilitytoolkit/back-matter/appendix-checklist-for-accessibility-toolkit/) - 2nd Edition by BCcampus

 ### Appendix A: Checklist for Accessibility

 **Organizing content**

-☐ Content is organized under headings and subheadings.
+<i class="fa-solid fa-square-check"></i> Content is organized under headings and subheadings.

-☐ Headings and subheadings are used sequentially (e.g., Heading 1, Heading 2).
+<i class="fa-solid fa-square-check"></i> Headings and subheadings are used sequentially (e.g., Heading 1, Heading 2).

 **Images**

-☐ Images that convey information include alternative text (alt text) descriptions of the image’s content or function.
+"fa-solid fa-square-check" Images that convey information include alternative text (alt text) descriptions of the image’s content or function.

 ☐ Graphs, charts, and maps also include contextual or supporting details in the text surrounding the image.

 ☐ Images do not rely on colour to convey information.

 ☐ Images that are purely decorative do not have alt text descriptions.
 (Descriptive text is unnecessary if the image doesn’t convey contextual content information).

 **Links**

-☐ The link text describes the destination of the link and does not use generic text such as “click here” or “read more.”
+☑️ The link text describes the destination of the link and does not use generic text such as “click here” or “read more.”

-☐ If a link will open or download a file (like a PDF or Excel file), a textual reference is included in the link information (e.g., [PDF]).
+☑️ If a link will open or download a file (like a PDF or Excel file), a textual reference is included in the link information (e.g., [PDF]).

-☐ Links do not open in new windows or tabs.
+☑️ Links do not open in new windows or tabs.

-☐ If a link must open in a new window or tab, a textual reference is included in the link information (e.g., [NewTab]).
+☑️ If a link must open in a new window or tab, a textual reference is included in the link information (e.g., [NewTab]).

 **Tables**

 ☐ Tables include row and column headers.

 ☐ Row and column headers have the correct scope assigned.

 ☐ Tables include a caption.

 ☐ Tables avoid merged or split cells.

 ☐ Tables have adequate cell padding.

 **Multimedia**

 ☐ A transcript is available for each audio resource including relevant non-speech content.
 Transcript includes: speaker’s name, all speech content, relevant descriptions of speech, descriptions of relevant non-speech audio, and headings and subheadings.

 ☐ Videos have captions of all speech content and relevant non-speech content.

 ☐ Videos include audio descriptions of contextual visuals (e.g., graphs, charts).

 **Formulas**

 ☐ Simple equations use symbols that will be correctly interpreted by screen readers (for example, minus signs and not hyphens).

 ☐ Complex equations are written in MathML or written in such a way they can be translated into MathML (for example, written in LaTeX and rendered with MathJax).

 ☐ Equations are images with alternative text descriptions if MathML is not an option.

 **Font size**

 ☐ Font size is 12 point or higher for body text.

 ☐ Font size is 9 point for footnotes or endnotes.

 ☐ Font size can be zoomed to 200%.